andrewmilson/sandstorm/README.md

 <h2 id="sandstorm-sharp-differences">Differences between Sandstorm and SHARP</h2>

 Sandstorm implements a subset of the constraints and trace layout that's used by [StarkWare's STARK prover (SHARP)](https://starknet.io/docs/sharp.html).
-This subset is the set of all constraints outlined in the Cairo whitepaper (section 9.10) and is the set of constraints required to prove correct execution of Cairo programs (no builtins... yet).
-There are some other differences between Sandstorm and SHARP.
+This subset contains all of all constraints outlined in the Cairo whitepaper (section 9.10) and charachterises the constraints required to prove correct execution of Cairo programs (no builtins... yet).
 Sandstorm has a different proof serialization format and calculates verifier randomness differently.
-These need to be the same to allow users to submit a Sandstorm generated proof to StarkWare's Ethereum STARK verifier.
+These need to be the same to allow users to submit a Sandstorm generated proof to StarkWare's Ethereum STARK verifier (coming soon).

 ## How Sandstorm works

-Those curious about how Sandstorm works can read the comments in [air.rs](src/air.rs#L115).
-The comments expect some understanding of how STARK proofs are generated - [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) by [Alan Szepieniec](https://twitter.com/aszepieniec) is a great resource for this.
+Those curious about the inner workings of Sandstorm works can read the comments in [air.rs](src/air.rs#L115).
+The comments expect some understanding of how STARK proofs are generated - if you need some background on this then [Anatomy of a STARK (part 4)](https://aszepieniec.github.io/stark-anatomy/) by [Alan Szepieniec](https://twitter.com/aszepieniec) is a great resource.
 Also the pseudo code in section 4.5 of the [Cairo whitepaper](https://eprint.iacr.org/2021/1063.pdf) provides a nice high level overview of how some pieces fit together.